bgamari/ghc-wiki-import/default-superclass-instances.md

 For years, I have been pretending that Monads are not Functors.
 When applicative functors showed up, I could accept them as functors, but my internal contradictions prevented me to accept them as monads.
-I am tired of living a lie.
-Please Simon, HELP ME!
+This is a cry for help!

 >